BlancaRM2022/Hackathon_HealthUnity_BrainWaveAI/README.md

 **Run the Main Function:** Execute the main script to start the application.

+**Modify the code:** Change the ML Path to your the path on your local PC in the main code script.

 **Access the User Interface:** Upon running the main function, a link will be generated.
 Follow this link to access the user interface.

 ![Screenshot 2024-11-14 at 7 16 48 PM](https://github.com/user-attachments/assets/130c9d1a-20d7-4d33-b54f-e21b83d40497)